 - May help speed up healing of sunburns once the initial heat has gone out of it.

 - Coconut oil can help sooth the itch from mosquito bites, chicken pox, or poison ivy.

-- Melting 1 tbsp of coconut oil into a warm cup of tea can help relieve a sore throat.
+- Melting one tablespoon of coconut oil into a warm cup of tea can help relieve a sore throat.

-- Use to get rid of stains, including spills on carpets and furniture – combine one part coconut oil with one part baking soda and mix into a paste.
-Apply to stain, wait 5-10 minutes, then wash away.
+- Use to get rid of stains, including spills on carpets and furniture: Combine one part coconut oil with one part baking soda and mix into a paste.
+Apply to the stain, wait 5-10 minutes, then wash away.

-- When taken internally and externally, may help speed up the recovery of UTIs.
+- When taken internally and externally, coconut oil may help speed up the recovery of UTIs.